 - (iv) The performance requirements for a continuously acting automatic voltage control system in respect of Onshore Power Park Modules, Onshore Non-Synchronous Generating Units and Onshore DC Converters with a Completion Date before 1 January 2009 will be specified in the Bilateral Agreement.
 If any Modification to the continuously acting automatic voltage control system of such Onshore Power Park Modules, Onshore Non-Synchronous Generating Units and Onshore DC Converters is made on or after 1 January 2009 the requirements that shall apply may be specified in the Bilateral Agreement as varied.
 To the extent that the Bilateral Agreement does not specify, the requirements given or referred to in CC.A.7 shall apply.
-The performance requirements for a continuously acting automatic voltage control system that shall be complied with by the User in respect of Onshore Power Park Modules, Onshore DC Converters or OTSDUW Plant and Apparatus at the Interface Point with a Completion Date on or after 1 January 2009 are given or referred to in CC.A.7. - (v) In particular, other control facilities, including constant Reactive Power output control modes and constant Power Factor control modes (but excluding VAR limiters) are not required.
+The performance requirements for a continuously acting automatic voltage control system that shall be complied with by the User in respect of Onshore Power Park Modules, Onshore Non-Synchronous Generating Units and Onshore DC Converters or OTSDUW Plant and Apparatus at the Interface Point with a Completion Date on or after 1 January 2009 are given or referred to in CC.A.7. - (v) Unless otherwise required for testing in accordance with OC5.A.2, the automatic excitation control system of an Onshore Synchronous Generating Unit shall always be operated such that it controls the Onshore Synchronous Generating Unit terminal voltage to a value that is - equal to its rated value; or - only where provisions have been made in the Bilateral Agreement, greater than its rated value. - (vi) In particular, other control facilities, including constant Reactive Power output control modes and constant Power Factor control modes (but excluding VAR limiters) are not required.
 However, if present in the excitation or voltage control system they will be disabled unless the Bilateral Agreement records otherwise.
 Operation of such control facilities will be in accordance with the provisions contained in BC2. - (b) Excitation and voltage control performance requirements applicable to Offshore Generating Units at a Large Power Station, Offshore Power Park Modules at a Large Power Station and Offshore DC Converters at a Large Power Station.